AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysII/Mu0.md

     Why do we have the power off for the 0 mg trials, but not the other masses?
     ```

-7. Determine current $I$ required to balance the weight of the added mass and return to equilibrium by finding a current range. **Make sure the transformer setting is zero before turning on the power.** Turn on 🟢 the power supply and slowly increase the current until the bars return to parallel (i.e. crosshair in telescope back to $S_0$, as it was with no applied mass on the top).
+7. Calculate $F_B$ (*hint: what does this equal?*) and determine current $I$ required to balance the weight of the applied mass and return to equilibrium by finding a current range. **Make sure the transformer setting is zero before turning on the power.** Turn on 🟢 the power supply and slowly increase the current until the bars return to parallel (i.e. crosshair in telescope back to $S_0$, as it was with no applied mass on the top).
 Determine this by having an observer watching the scale reading with the telescope during this process.
 The telescope observer should be calling out instructions to the power supply operator to slowly approach the $S_0$ value.
     - When the $S_0$ value is approximately reached, call out to the power supply operator.
     - Power supply operator shall decrease the current *until the telescope observer is no longer confident* the crosshair is at the $S_0$ position, at which point the telescope observer shall call for a minimum current reading from the multimeter and record the lower end of the range of current $I_\text{min}$.
     - Power supply operator shall then increase the current *until the telescope observer is no longer confident* the crosshair is at the $S_0$ position, at which point the telescope observer shall call for a maximum current reading from the multimeter and record the upper end of the range of current $I_\text{max}$.